OmniSharp/omnisharp-vim/README.md

     let g:OmniSharp_server_use_mono = 1
 ```

+Any time `g:OmniSharp_server_use_mono` is modified, the server needs to be re-installed with `:OmniSharpInstall`.

 ##### libuv
-For the HTTP version, OmniSharp-Roslyn also requires [libuv](http://libuv.org/) on Linux and Mac.
+For the HTTP server, OmniSharp-Roslyn also requires [libuv](http://libuv.org/) on Linux and Mac.
 This is typically a simple install step, e.g. `brew install libuv` on Mac, `apt-get install libuv1-dev` on debian/Ubuntu, `pacman -S libuv` on arch linux, `dnf install libuv libuv-devel` on Fedora/CentOS, etc.

 Please note that if your distro has a "dev" package (`libuv1-dev`, `libuv-devel` etc.) then you will probably need it.

-**Note:** This is **not** necessary for the stdio version of OmniSharp-roslyn.
+**Note:** This is **not** necessary for the default stdio version of OmniSharp-roslyn.

 ### Install Python (HTTP only)
 Install the latest version of python 3 ([Python 3.7](https://www.python.org/downloads/release/python-370/)) or 2 ([Python 2.7.15](https://www.python.org/downloads/release/python-2715/)).